YourongYe/Programming-Basics/data_structure/list_array_vector.md

 # Suitable situation
 Linked-list: highly dynamic linear data.
 Can't be sure about how much data we wanna store.
-Need to frequently insert or delete elements.
+Need to frequently insert or delete or move elements.
-Array: stable linear data. size is not super large.
-Need to frequently and randomly access elements.
+Array: stable linear data.
+Size is not super large and.
+Need to frequently and randomly access but not change elements.
 Easily maintained in most programming languages.